 The Life of C.V.
 Raman

 Chandrasekhara Venkata Raman, the man responsible for discovering the Raman effect, paved the way for the modern Raman Microscopes that Edinburgh Instruments manufactures today.
-In honour of his birthday, we take a look into the path that led to the scattering discovery and all achievements thereafter.

 Figure 1: C.V.
 Raman